appfruits/UIBezierPath-Length/README.md

+# NSBezierPath-Length
+Ported to Mac OS X by Phillip Schuster (@appfruits).

+* Added a caching class for the extracted subpaths.
+Working with the same paths over and over again is very slow as extracting the subpaths takes a lot of time.

+* Added a new method „-fractionsOfInterest“.
+This method returns an array of NSNumbers between 0 and 1 and describes interesting fraction points where something happens, like a new point or curve.

 # UIBezierPath-Length
 A category on UIBezierPath that calculates the length and a point at a given length of the path.